rcnl-org/nmsm-core/README.md

 ### Muscle Tendon Personalization (MTP)

-MTP personalizes the muscle properties of a model based on EMG data
+MTP personalizes the muscle properties of a model from EMG data.
+MTP includes Synergy Extrapolation, a process to solve for missing EMG data.

 ### Neural Control Personalization (NCP)

-NCP calculates
+NCP calculates the muscle activations of muscles for which no EMG data is available through solving for optimal muscle synergies.

 ### Ground Contact Personalization (GCP)